collapsed-stacks/atheism/questions/2401/what-does-exist-mean-when-we-say-god-does-not-exist.md

 - posted by: [noisician](https://stackexchange.com/users/-1/90-noisician) on 2011-01-28
 - score: 0

-<p>There no point in the atheist defining either "god" or "exist".
+There no point in the atheist defining either "god" or "exist".
 That is up to the theist.
-The skeptic can then decide whether or not to accept the proposition.</p>
+The skeptic can then decide whether or not to accept the proposition.

-<p>Otherwise, there are an infinite number of hypothetical "gods" and ways for them to "exist" which an atheist can disbelieve.
-And unless you let the theist write the definitions, you are likely arguing against a straw man.</p>
+Otherwise, there are an infinite number of hypothetical "gods" and ways for them to "exist" which an atheist can disbelieve.
+And unless you let the theist write the definitions, you are likely arguing against a straw man.